gmomo/python-ehub/README.md

 Running a Model
 ---------------

-To run an energy hub model, use the `General_input.xlsx` file to enter your data.
+To run an energy hub model, use one of the excel files in `case` folder on GitHub or adapt it in order to enter your data.
 The data **must** be in the same format.